The importance of social inclusion

 Are you looking for ways to feel included?

 - How do you feel about yourself?
-What are your positives and strengths you’d like to build upon?
+What are your positives and strengths you would like to build on?

 - Do you have enough help to do the things you want to do?